Development of container terminals: From container yards to fully automated vertical container high-bay warehouses – Image: Xpert.Digital

 The economic equation: re -evaluation of costs and return on capital

 The introduction of highly automated systems leads to a fundamental shift in the cost structure.
-The traditional model – low investment costs (Capex) for areas and simple devices, but high ongoing operating costs (Opex) for personnel and diesel – is reversed.
-An HRL terminal follows a Capex-intensive but opex-light model.
-The high investment costs are the biggest hurdle.
-Projects can cost from several hundred million to over one billion US dollars.
-For many, especially smaller terminal operators, these sums are prohibitive.
-Personnel costs, the largest item in manual terminals, can be reduced by up to 70 %.
-The energy costs decrease significantly due to fully electric operation and energy recovery (recuperation); The Boxbay pilot project showed energy costs that were 29 % lower than expected.
-In addition, there are significant savings in maintenance due to forward -looking maintenance and more robust because automated processes.
-The return on investment (capital return) is complex and dependent.
-Nevertheless, there is a convincing business model if you combine the Opex savings with the immense value of the areas saved or freed.
-With property prices of 2,000 to 3,000 euros per square meter, the saving of only three hectares of land can represent a value of 60 to 90 million euros, which considerably puts the high initial investments into perspective.
+The traditional model—low capital expenditures (CAPEX) for space and simple equipment, but high ongoing operating costs (OPEX) for personnel and diesel—is reversed.
+A high-bay terminal follows a CAPEX-intensive but OPEX-light model.
+The high capital expenditures are the biggest hurdle.
+Projects can cost from several hundred million to over a billion US dollars.
+These sums are prohibitive for many, especially smaller terminal operators.
+However, the economic benefits unfold through the drastic reduction in operating costs in the long term.
+Personnel costs, the largest expense in manual terminals, can be reduced by up to 70%.
+Energy costs are significantly reduced through all-electric operation and energy recovery (regeneration); the BOXBAY pilot project demonstrated energy costs that were 29% lower than expected.
+In addition, there are significant savings in maintenance costs through predictive maintenance and more robust, automated processes.
+The return on investment (ROI) is complex and location-dependent.
+Nevertheless, a compelling business case emerges when the OPEX savings are combined with the immense value of the saved or freed-up space.
+With land prices of €2,000 to €3,000 per square meter, the savings of just three hectares of land can represent a value of €60 to €90 million, which significantly puts the high initial investment into perspective.

 The green terminal: a new standard of sustainability